phi998/DataIntegrator/README.md

 Under the ```resources/``` folder of DataIntegrationManager the file ```ontologies.json``` contains a list of default ontologies that can be used for testing purposes.

+### OpenAI Key

+Set your OpenAI key for ChatGPT in docker-compose.yml file